Tuesday, June 11, 2019

 Ceramic beaker with woodhenge motif.

 One prominent example has markers added to the winter sunrise and sunset positions and was found in an offertory pit near the winter solstice post pit.
-It also had radiating lines that probably symbolized the rays of the sun.
+It also had radiating lines that symbolized the rays of the sun.

 CAHOKIA'S MOUND 72 WOODHENGE

-This location was discovered near Mounds 72 and 96, directly to the south of Monks Mound.
+This location was discovered near Mounds 72 and 96, directly south of Monks Mound.
 Several post holes may have been a ceremonial area with 412 feet in diameter circle and 48 posts.
 Archaeologists have dated the placement of at least one of the posts to approximately 950 AD.

 Solstice and equinox markers at the Mound "Md" 72 Woodhenge, with the hypothesized full circle of posts.

-Archaeological research has shown that four of the posts were at the cardinal locations of north, south, east, and west, with eastern and western posts marking the equinox sunrise and sunsets positions.
+Archaeological research has shown that four posts were at the cardinal locations of north, south, east, and west, with eastern and western posts marking the equinox sunrise and sunset positions.
 Four other posts in the circle were shown to be at the summer solstice sunrise and sunset and the winter solstice sunrise and sunset positions.
 This setup is nearly identical to the diameter and post positions of Woodhenge 3, differing only in that Woodhenge 3 was 2 feet smaller in diameter.
 The placement of the two mounds at the location and the directions they are oriented correspond to several of the solstice marking posts.
-The post nearest the later elite burial spot of the "Birdman" is the location that marked the summer solstice sunrise at the times of the site's use.
+The post nearest the later elite burial spot of the "Birdman" is the location that marked the summer solstice sunrise at the time of the site's use.
 The early stages of the mounds were actually constructed around the posts, although at a later point, the posts were removed.

-The Birdman tablet was discovered in 1971 during excavations at the base of the eastern side of Monks Mound, conducted by the University of Wisconsin at Milwaukee.
+The Birdman tablet was discovered in 1971 during excavations at the base of the eastern side of Monks Mound conducted by the University of Wisconsin at Milwaukee.

 The Real Cahokia "Birdman Tablet."